livingsilver94/deezerart/README.md

 Deezerart is thoroughly tested against multiple Python versions, spanning from 3.5 to 3.8, to ensure proper compatibility across the majority of operating systems supported by Picard.

+Big thanks to [phw](https://github.com/phw/) for the development support.

 ## Build

 To create an installable .zip file, run: